Nikki Bella’s Engagement Ring: Three Fast Facts You Need To Know

 It’s also a Tiffany & Co. ring — and if you’re not familiar with them, suffice it to say that the 200-year-old jewelry business produces some of the most prestigious and sought-after pieces in the industry.

 All of that prestige and perfection comes at a price, however, and Cena paid dearly for that stone: various estimates place its value at between $75,000 and $115,000.
 And that’s just the appraisal value (useful, for, say, taking out an insurance policy on it).
-How much he actually plopped down a the jeweler’s shop is anyone’s guess.
+How much he actually plopped down at the jeweler’s shop is anyone’s guess.

 [Featured Image by Frazer Harrison/Getty Images]